 Users are entitled to, through Capacity Booking Platform:

-be informed on auctions for contracting of Capacity Products, participate in such auctions and contract Capacity Products with the Transporter in line with the Article 7 of this Network Code for the purpose of provision of Gas Transmission Services;
+be informed on auctions for contracting of Standard Capacity Products both bundled and unbundled capacities, participate in such auctions and contract Standard Capacity Products with the Transporter in line with the Article 7 of this Network Code for the purpose of provision of Gas Transmission Services

+use conversion service (bundling) of Standard Capacity Products, in accordance with the Articles 7.2.5 – 7.2.9 of this Network Code;

+submit to the Transporter the Surrender Request, in accordance with the Article 8.3.1 of this Network Code;

+express their interest for Incremental Capacity, in accordance with the Article 9 of this Network Code; and

 trade Contracted Capacity with other Users, in line with the Article 10 of this Network Code.

-Contracting of Capacity Products on auctions and secondary trade of capacities are conducted through the Capacity Booking Platform, by exchanging commercial messages between Transporter and Users in the electronic form which have legal effect as defined in the Article 7.6 of this Network Code and which represent evidence on the executed agreement, pursuant to the rules governing electronic trade.
+Contracting of Standard Capacity Products on auctions and secondary trade of capacities and other actions from Article 3.2.6 of this Network Code are conducted through the Capacity Booking Platform, by exchanging commercial messages between Transporter and Users in the electronic form which have legal effect as defined in the Article 7.6 of this Network Code and which represent evidence on the executed agreement, pursuant to the rules governing electronic trade.

 Request for Access to the System